Skip to content

 A Christmas Quest

-This year our Christmas displays will be inspired by the legends which sparked the imagination of John Dryden, member of the Canons Ashby family and the first poet laureate.
-King Arthur, the semi-opera, by John Dryden and Henry Purcell, astounded audiences from 1691 until today.
+This year our Christmas displays will be inspired by the legends that sparked the imagination of John Dryden, who was a member the Canons Ashby family and the first poet laureate.
+King Arthur, the semi-opera written by John Dryden and Henry Purcell, has been delighting audiences since 1691.

-For little adventurers, pick up the Christmas Quest children’s trail, find all the ingredients on the list, and help Merlin complete his spell to make a magical Christmas.
+For little adventurers, pick up the Christmas Quest children’s trail, find all the ingredients on the list, and help Merlin the Wizard complete his spell to make a magical Christmas.

-Enjoy the festive sounds of the Launton Handbell ringers in the beautiful acoustics of Priory Church.
+Enjoy the festive sounds of the Launton Handbell Ringers in the beautiful acoustics of the Priory Church between 11.30am and 12.15pm.
 Wrap up warm and take a pew to enjoy their beautiful music.
+Don’t miss the house - which will be all dressed up for an Arthurian Christmas - before or afterwards.

 Visitors walking along a grass path through the garden at Canons Ashby, Northamptonshire.
 There are summer flowers in bloom on the right and neatly clipper topiary can be seen in the background with the house behind.